Thunfischpirat/Age-Detection-Over-18/readme.md

 Run the script using the command line.
 The script accepts command line arguments to specify the source of the video and whether to allow more than one face per frame.

 ```
-python3 detect.py --source 'path_to_file' --one_face
+python detect.py --source 'path_to_file' --one_face
 ```

 - `--source` argument: replace `'path_to_file'` with the path to a video or image file you want to use.
 OpenCV can handle a variety of formats such as .mp4 and .jpg.
 If `--source` is not specified, the script defaults to the webcam.